AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What did the grape do when he got stepped on?
+What do birds give out on Halloween?

-He let out a little wine.
+Tweets.
 <!-- JOKE-END -->